-The Deuteration and Macromolecular Crystallisation (DEMAX) platform supports life science and soft matter research users of ESS
+The Deuteration and Macromolecular Crystallisation (DEMAX) platform supports life science and soft matter research users of neutron instruments.

 Deuteration of biomolecules is achieved by culturing cells under deuterated conditions, harvesting the cell paste, and then processing or extracting the desired products.
 Deuterated products can include polysaccharides, proteins, lipids, and DNA/RNA.
 In some cases the extracted materials can be used for the derivation of other deuterated biomolecules.
-DEMAX will support cell paste production from a number of organisms, protein purification using liquid chromatography, and characterisation (DLS, SDS-PAGE, UV/Vis, thermal stability).
+DEMAX will support cell paste production from a number of organisms (yeast, certain algal strains, bacteria), protein purification using liquid chromatography, some characterisation (DLS, SDS-PAGE, UV/Vis, thermal stability) and deuterium incorporation if feasible.
 For other types of biomaterials, molecules are purified using basic chemical methods: solvent extraction, chromatographic purification (FPLC, HPLC) and their purity/composition is analysed using standard methods (such as gas chromatography (GC) with flame ionisation, GC-mass spec, and NMR).

 Large crystals (at least 0.1–0.5 mm3) are required for successful neutron protein crystallography experiments.
-Most crystals that are able to grow to 200-300 microns without explicit effort can be coaxed to larger sizes.
+Most crystals that are able to grow to 200-300 microns without explicit effort and often can be coaxed to larger sizes.
 This requires detailed knowledge of protein properties, the right approach, and tools.
 Using larger crystals offers additional advantages: higher quality data, higher resolution data, faster data collection times, and they are easier to manipulate.
-So, while ESS flux and beam characteristics will lower the required size, it is still advantageous to maximize the crystal volume.
+So, while ESS flux and beam characteristics will lower the required size, it is still advantageous to maximise the crystal volume.
 DEMAX will offer integrated support for protein production to large crystal growth.
-Included is access to an Opticrys dialysis crystallisation device, Oryx8 screening robot, microbatch & macrobatch support, large volume vapor diffusion set-ups, and a variety of temperature-controlled incubators for temperature-ramping experiments.
+Included is access to an Opticrys dialysis crystallization device, Oryx8 screening robot, microbatch and macrobatch support, large volume vapor diffusion set-ups, and a variety of temperature-controlled incubators for temperature-ramping experiments.

-- Establish procedures and protocols for bio-deuteration for the user programme.
+- Establish procedures and protocols for deuteration and crystallisation for the user programme.

-- Enable a custom range of deuteration of some bio-derived small chemicals and biological material for use in small-angle neutron scattering, neutron reflectometry, and neutron protein chrystallography (SINE2020-WP5).
+- Enable a custom range of deuteration of small molecules material for use in small-angle neutron scattering, neutron reflectometry, and neutron diffraction (SINE2020-WP5).

 - Develop comprehensive support for large crystal growth under a range of different volumes and conditions (SINE2020-WP6 and Bergen in-kind).

-DEMAX is involved in two work-pages in the EU-funded consortium SINE2020 (Science and Innovation with Neutrons in Europe in 2020): WP5 for chemical deuteration and WP6 for large crystal growth.
-This is in collaboration with ILL and MLZ.
+DEMAX is involved in two work packages in the EU-funded consortium SINE2020 (Science and Innovation with Neutrons in Europe in 2020): WP5 for chemical deuteration and WP6 for large crystal growth.

 The DEMAX platform is a part of a collaborative effort with the Lund Protein Production Platform (LP3), which is a cross-faculty Lund University resource.
 The collaboration serves to maximise expertise and resources.
 DEMAX user labs are co-hosted with the LP3 at Lund University.

 DEMAX has partnered with University of Bergen, Norway, to develop and partly equip the biodeuteration and crystallisation labs shared with LP3.
-This collaboration has ensured that DEMAX will have liquid handling robots and incubators to support biodeuteration and large crystal growth.
+This collaboration has ensured that DEMAX has liquid handling robots and incubators to support biodeuteration and large crystal growth.